mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 replacement for, or evolution of, RTP.
 Work to map other media transport protocols to QUIC is under way elsewhere in the IETF.

-RTP-over-QUIC is designed for use with point-to-point connections, because QUIC itself is not defined for multicast operation.
+RoQ is designed for use with point-to-point connections, because QUIC itself is not defined for multicast operation.
 The scope of this document is limited to unicast RTP/RTCP, even though nothing would or should prevent its use in multicast setups once QUIC supports multicast.

-RTP-over-QUIC does not define congestion control and rate adaptation algorithms for use with media.
+RoQ does not define congestion control and rate adaptation algorithms for use with media.
 However, {{congestion-control}} discusses options for how congestion control and rate adaptation could be performed at the QUIC and/or at the RTP layer, and how information available at the QUIC layer could be exposed